swiftlang/swift/docs/SIL.rst

   // $@convention(thin) T -> U must be a thin function type
   // %1 has type $T -> U

-Creates a reference to a previous implemenation of a `dynamic_replacement` SIL function.
+Creates a reference to a previous implementation of a `dynamic_replacement` SIL function.

 For the following Swift code::